CLSherrod/clsherrod.github.io/_pages/courses/courses.md

 Nothing expires.
 Nothing rushes you.

 This work is meant to support real life — not distract from it.

+A self-paced course on intentional living, clarity, and meaningful work.

 ## Who This Is For